Aramazd-1/Coding-Sample/Python code - Structural Macroeconometrics- Final Project/Readme.txt

 Note:
     - MATLAB DEPENDENCIES can be skipped by simply removing the import "engine.matlab" and not running the related cell.
 	- One can also avoid using parallel computing dependencies by not running the parallel computing cell and not importing concurrent.futures
+	- Packages are sparsely imported across files, based on where they are needed and to conform with Spyder internal rules.
+Therefore, it is suggested to check each file's preamble when toying with dependencies
+	- Data import and treatment can be effectively ignored, directly Var_data and instrument can be employed.